-The sculptures will be available for individual purchase after the Biennale closes as a limited edition of 70 pieces.
+The sculptures are available for individual purchase as a limited edition of 70 pieces.
 Each are made from reclaimed brass, silicone and seaweed alginate casts and range from 30 cm - 2 metres in size.
 Please enquire via email to: firstname.lastname@example.org

 The show is a collection of works developed by Radage spanning a decade.
 It includes immersive installation, video, sculpture, prints and millinery.